 Serbia Country Report

 The quality of the infrastructure and the workforce is generally adequate.
 One important hurdle to conducting business in Serbia is the country's oversized bureaucracy, which remains as a rule inefficient.
 Corruption and organised crime remain a persistent problem in business circles and across nearly all sectors of the public administration.
 Some progress has been made in simplifying procedures for issuing construction permits and adopting business-friendly changes to the labour law.

 Security incidents are likely to be concentrated along Serbia's border with Kosovo, although they are primarily likely to involve illegal logging rather than political terrorism.
-In Sandžak, there is a moderate risk of local Islamist extremists attacking assets or officials affiliated with rival Islamic communities or state assets or personnel.
+In Sandžak, there is a moderate risk of local Islamist extremists attacking assets or officials affiliated with rival Islamic communities or state assets and personnel.

 Serbia has improved its relations with neighbouring states, most of which are members or candidates for membership of NATO, reducing therefore inter-state war risks.
 The primary potential source of armed conflict is related to Kosovo, which declared independence from Serbia in February 2008; Serbia does not recognise Kosovo's statehood.
 However, EU-facilitated "status-neutral" negotiations between Serbia and Kosovo have opened the way for a normalisation of bilateral relations, although a complete thaw is unlikely without political recognition.
 The risk of interstate war would increase if Serbia's prospects for EU membership diminished significantly as a result of enlargement fatigue.

 Vaccinations required to enter the country